liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 *Move:* lets you relocate the folder under a new parent folder.

-*Delete:* lets you remove the folder and its contents from the knowledge base.
+*Delete:* lets you remove from the knowledge base the folder and its articles.

-*Permissions:* lets you grant or revoke a role's ability to add an article to the folder, add a subfolder to the folder, delete the folder, move the folder, set permissions on the folder, edit (update) the folder, and view the folder.
+*Permissions:* lets you grant or revoke a role's ability to add an article to the folder, add a sub-folder to the folder, delete the folder, move the folder, set permissions on the folder, edit (update) the folder, and view the folder.

 Articles can be created or moved into in several places in the knowledge base.
-They can reside in the root of the knowledge base, listed under the folder list, they can reside in the folders, and they can be children of other articles (parent articles).
+They can reside in the root of the knowledge base, they can reside in the folders, and they can be children of other articles (parent articles).
 Regardless of where an article resides, administrators can perform the following actions on an article:

 *View:* displays the article.